Bachelor of Arts Degree in Journalism & Mass Communication

-The Department of Communication and Journalism at the University of New Mexico offers a Bachelor of Arts degree with a major in Journalism & Mass Communication through the College of Arts and Sciences with concentrations in either Multimedia Journalism or Strategic Communication.
+The Department of Communication and Journalism at the University of New Mexico offers a Bachelor of Arts degree with a major in Journalism & Mass Communication through the College of Arts and Sciences with concentrations in either Multimedia Journalism, Strategic Communication, or Digital Field Multimedia.
 Our Multimedia Journalism concentration combines print, broadcasting and online journalism and helps to prepare students for a variety of careers and positions with media companies.
 Our Strategic Communication concentration helps to prepare students for a variety of careers in advertising and public relations fields.
-In conjunction with specializing in one of these areas, each major is required to take at least one course in writing for the media, along with courses that explore ethics and multimedia and visual communication.
-Students must complete at least one of the following sequences below.
+The Digital Field Multimedia concentration allows students to use the tools of digital media in the fields of broadcast.
+With the IFDM core courses, students will develop technical and creative skills while utilizing digital media technology.

 Students who declare a minor in Journalism must take 21 credit hours of C&J department courses, which must include the following:

 Please note Stat145 is required for Journalism minors.

 - You must take C&J171 and Stat145 before moving forward with Journalism courses.

 - You may take CJ electives at the same time you are taking required CJ courses.

 - Students must have a 2.5 grade point average for all course work in the major.
 You must have a grade of "C" or better in all departmental courses.
 A "C-" does not count as a "C."